crystallabs/virtualtime/README.md

 omit       - List of omit/not-on VirtualDates

 omit_shift - What to do if item falls on an omitted date/time:
-           - nil: ignore it due to not being "on"
+           - nil: treat it as not being "on"
-           - false: ignore it due to being "on", but falling on an omitted and non-reschedulable date
+           - false: treat it as being "on", but falling on an omitted and non-reschedulable date, so effectively it is not "on"
-           - true: treat it as due, regardless of falling on omitted date
+           - true: treat it as "on", regardless of falling on omitted date
            - Crystime::Span: attempt shifting (rescheduling) by specified span on each attempt.
 The span to shift can be negative or positive for shifting to an earlier or later date.